liberocks/isbn/README.md

     User->>Handler: Send payload with ISBN
     Handler->>Service: Validate payload
+    Service-->>Handler: If not valid, return error
+    Handler-->>User: If not valid, return error
     Service->>Repository: Update book by ISBN
     Repository->>Database: Check if ISBN existed
-    Database->>Repository:
+    Database-->>Repository: If not existed, return error
+    Repository-->>Service: If not existed, return error
+    Service-->>Handler: If not existed, return error
+    Handler-->>User: If not existed, return error
+    Repository->>Database: If existed, update record in the DB Database->>Repository:
     Repository->>Database: Update record in the DB
     Database->>Repository: